sn31/ReactTapRoom/README.md

 * As an employee, I might want to trigger the "happy hour" option automatically at a certain time of the day or week.

 ## Development Notes & Issues
+* Had issue with routing the keg new/edit form.

 ## Known bugs